 • The fixed portion of the new pier is the only permanent structure included in the proposed project.
-Although the design of the remainder of the proposed project has not been finalized, it includes wood seating, a transit shelter, and trees in movable planter boxes.
+The landside part of the proposed project includes only demountable features and furnishings, including wooden seating, a transit shelter, and trees in movable planter boxes.
 Although there is no precedent for features like this in the Operations Area of the Historic District, a certain amount of infrastructure is required to make the new ferry terminal functional and enjoyable for its users.
-The temporary and flexible character of these new elements, as well as their low scale and location outside the Historic District, ensure that Seaplane Lagoon and the rest of NAS Alameda Historic District continues to retain its character.
+The temporary and flexible character of these new elements, as well as their low scale and location outside the historic district boundaries, ensure that Seaplane Lagoon and the rest of NAS Alameda Historic District retain their character.